Online Percentage Calculator – Fast & Free

 A Simple Way to Visualise Percentages

-A visualisation that tends to make this click: picture a chest of drawers divided into exactly 100 equal compartments, each one standing for 1% of whatever you’re counting.
+A visualisation that tends to make the idea click: picture a chest of drawers divided into exactly 100 equal compartments, each one standing for 1% of whatever you’re counting.
 Load it with 400 cookies spread evenly and each section holds 4.
 Ask for 15% and you’re pulling out the contents of 15 compartments, 15 × 4 = 60.
-The maths scales up or down with the drawer size, but the proportional logic is always the same, and that’s exactly what a percentage calculator applies to any number you give it.
+The maths scales up or down with the drawer size, but the proportional logic is always the same.

 Core Percentage Calculator Formulas

 Behind any percentage calculation, there are three numbers in play.
-Provide any two of them and this percentage calculator works out the third automatically, every time:
+Provide any two of them and the calculator works out the third automatically, every time:

 - Percentage: P = 100 × (part ÷ whole)